-Authorised Lay Ministers (ALMs) are lay people active in church life, who have been identified as having a particular vocation and calling to share in the public ministry of the local church.
+Authorised Lay Ministers (ALMs) are lay people active in church life, who have been identified by their parish as having a particular gifting, vocation or calling to share in the team ministry of the local church.

-ALMs are nominated by their incumbent and PCC in recognition of their individual gifts and abilities and are then nurtured and trained by the diocese before being ‘commissioned’ by the bishop to exercise their particular ministry within their local parish.
-ALMs work collaboratively as part of the wider parish ministry team in serving, resourcing and encouraging all God’s people to carry out the mission of God’s Church.
+ALMs are nominated by their incumbent and PCC to be trained, nurtured and equipped in preparation for being ‘commissioned’ by the Bishop to carry out a mutually agreed ministry role back within the local parish context.
+ALMs are expected to work collaboratively as part of the wider parish ministry team in serving, resourcing and encouraging all God’s people to carry out the vision and mission of God’s Church.

 What does the training involve?